salkinstitute/chat_api/README.md

 A flexible approach to integrating AI

 ## What
-This is a API built to provide AI Agent based on company data sources and system prompts who also has access to custom defined tools.
+This is a API built to provide AI Agent based on company data (Using RAG with a Pinecone vectorestore) sources and system prompts who also has access to custom defined tools.
 The ingress and egress for the Agent is currently through a Slackbot and a REST API (FastAPI).
 Full [roadmap](https://github.com/salkinstitute/chat_api/edit/main/planning.md) still being determined.

 ## Why
 Things are moving very fast with AI and it's potential keeps expanding.
 This is a hands-on way to explore that potential and work directly with several different approaches with AI simultaneously until best practices are established.
+Alot of the solutions out there for RAG are good but missing key things (metadata filters, hyperparameter access, etc).
+Even more leaky abstractions dealing with LLMs currently, at this point we need hands-on control for some functions and the ability to re-use what's settled in others, -it's a highly fluid environment.

 ### Features